vegafoundation/resonance-vega-continuum-vtc-meta-2025/whitepaper/vega-continuum-vtc-meta_la.md

 ## Executive Summary

-This white paper introduces **VEGA CONTINUUM VTC META** as a conceptual framework within the Resonance Data and Quantum-Inspired Resonance Computing (QIRC) paradigm.
+This white paper introduces **VEGA Continuum VTC Meta** as a conceptual framework within the Resonance Data and Quantum-Inspired Resonance Computing (QIRC) paradigm.

-VEGA CONTINUUM VTC META is not an implementation, algorithm, or product.
+VEGA Continuum VTC Meta is not an implementation, algorithm, or product.
 It is a theoretical contribution to meaning-based computation.

 ---

 ## 1. Introduction

 Modern AI systems excel at processing information but struggle to maintain meaning, insight, and wisdom over time.
-VEGA CONTINUUM VTC META addresses this gap conceptually.
+VEGA Continuum VTC Meta addresses this gap conceptually.

 ---

 ## 2. Definition

-**VEGA CONTINUUM VTC META** is defined as:
+**VEGA Continuum VTC Meta** is defined as:

 - A conceptual framework for meaning representation
 - Part of the Vega Continuum ecosystem